NashLab/Monte-Carlo/README.md

 - [Citation](#citation)

 # Overview
-`MonteCarlo_DBM` is a Python script that conducts Monte Carlo simulation of the dual-binding mode behavior for a single molecular system, that is capable of reproducing and validating the SMFS test (single molecule force sprectroscopy).
+`MonteCarlo_DBM` is a Python script that conducts Monte Carlo simulation to study the dual-binding mode behavior for a single molecular system, that is capable of reproducing and validating the SMFS test (single molecule force sprectroscopy).
+Single moecule forced pulling test and corresponding force extension curves could be simulated based on the input parameters using a Bell-Evans model.

 # System Requirements